baby, it's cold outside: chicago & new york travel blog

 I've only seen real snow a couple times in my life, so this is exciting.
 My mom is not quite as enthused.
 It's strangely not as cold as it was before.
-You would think that the ice falling from the sky would...you know...I don't know.
+You would think that the ice falling from the sky would have some effect.
 Weather is weird.

 The Bean was only brought to Chicago in 2006, which is wild, because the words "take a selfie with The Bean" would have made no sense just eleven years ago.

 It's just as beautiful in person as it is in picture.
 I love that its real name is Cloud Gate, because the architect wanted it to reflect all the glory of the Chicago skyline in its smooth, mirrored surface.
 It's a marvel in itself.